 Rare disease definition in China

 A disease is considered to be rare if the prevalence is <1 patient per 500,000 people or neonatal morbidity of < 1 patient per 10,000 people.

-China is currently suffering from a shortage of treatments for rare diseases and of the 44 globally available therapies for rare diseases, only 19 are currently marketed in China, and of these 19, are priced outreach to the average Chinese patient.
+China is currently suffering from a shortage of treatments for rare diseases.
+Of the 44 globally available therapies for rare diseases, only 19 are currently available in China.
+These drugs are priced outreach to the average Chinese patient.

-On May 22, 2018, the new NHC (National Health Commission), along with the CNDA (China National Drug Administration) and three other agencies jointly published the first edition of the Rare Disease List (RDL) which includes 121 diseases and is considered as a huge milestone for regulation in rare diseases.
+On May 22, 2018, the new NHC (National Health Commission), along with the CNDA (China National Drug Administration), and the three other agencies jointly published the first edition of the Rare Disease List (RDL).
+The RDL includes 121 diseases and is considered a huge milestone for regulation in rare diseases.

 - Overseas data acceptance

 - The state council issued an opinion that orphan drugs and drugs for unmet medical needs can be approved with overseas clinical data only if certain conditions are met, and that the CNDA shall review the application within 3 and 6 months, respectively.
 This not only adds a clear review timeline to the regulatory pathway but also promises to accelerate approval significantly.